Sebobo/Shel.Fusion.Match/Readme.md

 Inspired by the [PHP 8 match expression](https://www.php.net/manual/tr/control-structures.match.php).

-The goal for this plugin is to provide the given functionality to Neos >= 4.3 and hopefully add it as a feature to the Neos core in a future Neos release > 6.0.
+The goal for this plugin is to provide the given functionality to [Neos CMS](https://www.neos.io) >= 4.3 and hopefully add it as a feature to the Neos core in a future Neos release > 6.0.

 ## Installation